pseusys/SeasideVPN/README.md

 ## Connection certificate

-Even though SeasideVPN has a defined gRPC API, it is designed so that the **most basic** connection scenario is available bing **100% encrypted** and without relying on any known API queries.
+Even though SeasideVPN has a defined gRPC API, it is designed so that the **most basic** connection scenario is available being **100% encrypted** and without relying on any known API queries.
 That can be done using a special **connection certificate**.
 Having this certificate is absolutely necessary to connect to a Seaside VPN node, so without having this certificate it's impossible to say whether a node is available on the given IP address or not.